August 26-27, 1995 (Cape Tribulation)

 There are a

-couple of other people here, but it's not Grand Central Station like
+couple of other people here, but it's not Grand Central Terminal like

 Mossman Gorge.
 Apparently, rental car companies do not allow their